KalinVasilevSV/courier-softdesign/README.md

 # courier-softdesign

 This is the task for Software Design exam.
+Run with `./gradlew :run`
 Task link in Classroom: https://classroom.google.com/u/0/c/NDc2OTQyNjMzMTQ2/a/NTQ1NTYwMTUwMDM1/details?pli=1